otrv4/otrv4/modes/otrv4-standalone-mode.md

       [Identity message](#identity-message) section.
 If the verification fails (for example, if Alice's public keys -`Y` or `B`- are not valid), rejects the message and does not send anything further.
-    * Checks that the version in Alice's User Profile includes "4".
+    * Checks that the version in Alice's Client Profile includes "4".
 If it is not, Bob does not send any further messages.
     * Sets `Y` as `their_ecdh`.
     * Sets `B` as `their_dh`.
 2. Generates an Auth-R message, as defined in